Tailgate Safety Talks

 This Tailgate Talk is part of the NLTAPA collection.

 Planning for safety begins before you dig.
 You will need to know about traffic conditions, nearness of structures and their conditions, types of soil, ground water, overhead and underground utilities and the weather.
-Other conditions can be determined by jobsite studies, observations, test borings and by consultations with local of officials and utility companies.
+Other conditions can be determined by jobsite studies, observations, test borings and by consultations with local officials and utility companies.

 You must locate any underground installations, such as sewer, telephone, water, fuel, cable TV and electrical lines.
 If underground utilities are encountered in the digging, they must be properly supported and the contractor must contact the utility companies involved and inform them of the proposed work.